 Ph.D. in Biological Sciences @ Northwestern with Dr. Amy Rosenzweig

-Postdoctoral fellow @ Harvard with Dr. Emily Balskus
+Postdoctoral Fellow @ Harvard with Dr. Emily Balskus

 about